-All chiropractors’ practicing in the UK must be registered with the GCC (General Chiropractic Council).
+All chiropractors’ practicing in the UK must be registered with the GCC (General Chiropractic Council) to call themselves a Chiropractor.
 To do so they must have undertaken a minimum of 4-5 years of study at an accredited institution.
 Areas of study include: anatomy, physiology, pathology, neurology, orthopaedics, nutrition, diagnosis, radiology and pharmacology.
+None of the chiropractors on this site, unless stated otherwise, have a general medical qualification.

 Chiropractors must also complete 30 hours of annual Continual Professional Development to remain up-to-date with their skills and knowledge.